Bulk loading data to Azure SQL

 Bulk export using BCP utility

-Before bulk importing the data, let us also understand bulk exporting the data into a file.
-We will use the BCP utility to bulk export data from an Azure SQL database to a local file.
+Before bulk importing the data, let’s also understand bulk exporting it into a file.
+We will use the BCP utility to export data from an Azure SQL database to a local file.

-Open the command prompt and, make changes according to your details in the below command and then execute it.
+Open the command prompt, make changes according to your details in the below command, and then execute it.

 bcp dbo.Department out C:\Users\Blades\Documents\Customers.txt -c -t -S mysql1000.database.windows.net -d DemoDatabase -G -U Blades@fewlines4bijuhotmail.onmicrosoft.com -P Test@123